apernet/mwgp/PRINCIPLES.md

 As the proxy remembered how to forward with the Receiver of every data packet, the both side of communication would be able to talk with each other.
-However, the proxy will fail if two clients choose a same name (Sender).
+However, the proxy will fail if two clients choose a same name (as the Sender).

 + Client1 -> Proxy: Hey there, I am Alice.
 + \*Proxy